 If you recently experienced a medical emergency as a result of a vehicular accident, you may find yourself mentally assessing your estate planning documents.
-As you do, you may realize that they are in need of updating.
+Updating your estate planning documents in case of serious injury is something that every family should consider.

 The National Highway Traffic Safety Administration states that there were 33,244 police-reported wrecks resulting in death and almost two million involving injuries in 2019.
 A crash is not the only occurrence that may lead to severe, debilitating harm.
 It is important to make sure your estate documents are up-to-date in case of such an incident.